 As of November 2018, ICSC has trained 300 Solar Scholars from the provinces of Samar, Leyte, Eastern Samar, Iloilo, Rizal, Laguna, and Cagayan.
 And in 2021, the Solar Scholars grew further, with trainings conducted in the Bicol Region and in Surigao del Norte amid the COVID-19 pandemic.

 ICSC also convened the RE-Serve Humanitarian Corps, a volunteer group trained to provide solar power to humanitarian and emergency responders.
 The Corps are composed of responders from various local government units, humanitarian organizations, student organizations, and other community groups.

-Earlier in 2018, ICSC partnered with the locals of Suluan Island, Guiuan, Eastern Samar, which the province has proclaimed as its Renewable Island Capital, to launch the Small Island Grid Electrification (SIGE) Sulu-an project with the aim of providing power for their households.
+In 2018, ICSC partnered with the locals of Suluan Island, Guiuan, Eastern Samar, which the province has proclaimed as its Renewable Island Capital, to launch the Small Island Grid Electrification (SIGE) Sulu-an project with the aim of providing power for their households.
 The island barangay, which has never been connected to the main grid, is pushing for a hybrid solar and diesel island grid project that will power the development of Suluan Island into a prime ecotourism destination and major agro-fishing hub in Eastern Samar.

 In addition, RCP, along with its consultants, interns, and volunteers, continues to innovate and test renewable energy systems such as the electric jeepneys, solar-powered water pumps, solar cooking stoves, wind turbines, and monitoring systems, as well as their potential applications for households, livelihoods and communities.